One of the most frequently asked questions among online course creators is where to host their courses.

 After that, monthly prices start at $99 per month.
 No transaction fees.

 Thinkific is designed for independent instructors who want to teach what they know, rather than spend time learning a new software platform.

 Since Thinkific provides the tools to create your digital storefront, you have complete control over how much you charge, and the design of your site.

 It’s a great way to take one step beyond ebooks, coaching, or in person training – to name a few natural transitions.

 You can take a full tour of Thinkific’s core features by signing up for free.
-Since the trial has no expiry, you can create and sell up to 3 courses with unlimited students on Thinkific for free.
+Since the trial has no expiry, you can create and sell 1 course with 1000 students on Thinkific for free.

 The Pros of Self-hosting Your Online Courses